 Fun fact: It takes approximately 1,700 gallons of water to produce a single pound of beef—but just 39 gallons of water are needed to produce a pound of vegetables.
 By skipping meat one day a week, Americans could save an estimated 100 billion gallons of water each year.
 Meatless Monday followers could also save approximately 70 million gallons of gas—enough to fill up every car in Canada and Mexico, and then some—as well as three million acres of land, an area more than twice the size of Delaware.
-Going meatless one day a week is just one of the tiny everyday changes you can make to help the environment.

 What’s the estimated impact on your health?

 Swapping meat for nutrient-rich plant foods like fruits, veggies, beans, and nuts increases the “overall nutrients, vitamins, minerals, fiber, and phytochemicals in the diet,” Bazilian says.
 That can lead to a laundry list of near-term health benefits, including improvements to your skin, digestion, energy levels, and immune system.

 There are long-term perks to reducing your meat intake as well, such as boosting your kidney health and decreasing your risk of obesity and type 2 diabetes.
 In a 2012 study published in the Archives of Internal Medicine, researchers at Harvard found that participants who ate the most meat died younger and more frequently from heart disease and cancer than those who ate less.
 Find out the amount of meat that can shorten your life if you eat it daily.

 To get the most out of your Meatless Monday, Bazilian recommends filling your plate with nutrient-rich plant foods like nuts and beans instead of processed meat substitutes like the Impossible Burger or Beyond Meat, which don’t provide as many health benefits.